South Korea worried U.S. budget battle will affect joint training

 SEOUL — South Korean military officials say they are concerned that the U.S. sequester will lead to a reduction in the number of joint exercises, a move that could hurt both forces’ ability to respond to possible North Korean aggression.

-South Korean officials are also worried the U.S. will decrease the number of troops taking part in exercises, according to an official with the Ministry of National Defense, speaking on customary condition of anonymity.
-The official said U.S. military leaders have not discussed with their South Korean counterparts the possible effects of sequestration or possible civilian furloughs on U.S. Forces Korea.
+South Korean officials are also worried that the U.S. will decrease the number of troops taking part in exercises, according to an official with the Ministry of National Defense, speaking on customary condition of anonymity.
+The official said U.S. military leaders have not discussed the possible effects of sequestration or possible civilian furloughs on U.S. Forces Korea with their South Korean counterparts.

 USFK spokesperson Jennifer Buschick said Friday that there are no plans to scale back the three largest annual joint drills – the spring Foal Eagle and Key Resolve drills, and Ulchi Freedom Guardian, a largely computer-based exercise held in late summer.

 The fate of the many other smaller exercises held throughout the year was unclear.

 When asked whether USFK might scale back other drills, Buschick referred to a USFK statement issued earlier this week:

 “Our top priority is to ensure forces in Korea are properly equipped and ready.
 We will continue to execute all necessary training and exercise participation to maintain the highest level of combat readiness in order to deter aggression on the Korean peninsula.